 The city of Abomey was the capital of the powerful Kingdom of Dahomey, as Benin was formerly known.
 The ruined temples and royal palaces are now a UNESCO World Heritage site.
 Relics of this proud and intriguing culture are on display in the Abomey Historical Museum, complete with macabre tapestries and even a throne of human skulls.
 The historic sites in Ouidah are also worth visiting, including the Portuguese fort and the Temple of the Sacred Python.

-There is a network of lagoons and swamps found along the coastline, which are navigable throughout all seasons, connecting rivers and big lakes, like Lake Aheme and Benin's longest river, the Oueme.
-The beaches along the coast of Benin, at Ouidah and Grand Popo, are also a major draw for tourists, but visitors should be aware of the occasionally strong rip tides at sea and which consequently limits water sport activities.
+There is a network of lagoons and swamps to be found along the Atlantic coastline.
+These connect the rivers and big lakes such as Lake Aheme and Benin's longest river, the Oueme, and they are navigable throughout all seasons.
+The beaches along the coast, at Ouidah and Grand Popo, are also a major draw for tourists.

-The northwest region is ruled by the Atakora Mountains, which tower as high as 3,000 feet (914 metres) and offer wonderful hiking opportunities.
-The two main tourist attractions are the national parks: Pendjari National Park and 'W' National Park, which feature a range of wildlife from hippos and crocodiles to the elusive cheetah.
+The northwest region of the country is wild and beautiful, ruled by the Atakora Mountains towering as high as 3,000 feet (914 metres) and offering wonderful hiking opportunities.
+The two main tourist attractions are the wildlife reserves, Pendjari National Park and 'W' National Park.
+These are considered among the best in West Africa for wildlife viewing.